wn/gitignore/README.md

 # gitignore

-This repository contains a script to automatically generate gitignores of a particular language.
-This script will append the requested `.gitignore` file to the end of the `.gitignore` file in your project.
+This repository contains a brew package to automatically generate gitignores of a particular language.
+This package will append the requested `.gitignore` file to the end of the `.gitignore` file in your project.

 ## Requirements